-You can choose from popular payment providers such as Square, PayPal, and Stripe.
+You can choose from popular payment providers like Square, PayPal, and Stripe.
 You can also set up mobile payment options like Amazon Pay, Apple Pay, and Google Pay.

-If you sell in different countries, then PrestaShop is ideal for you because it enables you to accept multiple currencies.
-It can also translate your store into more than 75 languages—or you can set it to automatically translate based on a visitor’s IP address.
+If you sell in different countries, PrestaShop is ideal for you because it enables you to accept multiple currencies.
+It can also automatically translate your store into more than 75 languages—or you can automatically set it to translate based on a visitor’s IP address.

 Running a variety of marketing campaigns is easily done in PrestaShop.
-For example, you can advertise promotions via images or banners throughout your store pages, display call to action buttons on product pages, and set up cross-selling and promotional content (like suggest related items).
+For example, you can advertise promotions via images or banners throughout your store pages, display call-to-action buttons on product pages, and set up cross-selling and promotional content (like suggesting related items).

-You can also take advantage of its email marketing function by sending your customers emails containing recently viewed products or alerting them with back-in-stock notifications.
-Abandoned cart recovery emails are also a great way to increase conversion rate, and this can be personalized from your dashboard.
+Its email marketing function lets you send your customers emails containing recently viewed products or alerting them with back-in-stock notifications.
+Abandoned cart recovery emails are also a great way to increase conversion rate, and you can personalize this from your dashboard.

-All of these user experiences can be personalized because the platform allows you to segment customer groups.
+You can personalize all of these user experiences because the platform allows you to segment customer groups.

-One thing to note since most modules are made by different developers, PrestaShop can’t guarantee that all modules are compatible with one another.
+One thing to note since different developers make most modules is that PrestaShop can’t guarantee that all modules are compatible with one another.

 PrestaShop Ease of Use